readthedocs/blog/use-build-os-config.rst

 Migrating to ``build.os``
 -------------------------

-If you have a project on Read the Docs that not using ``build.os``, **you will need to migrate to the new config key as soon as possible** to continue building your project.
+If you have a project on Read the Docs that is not using ``build.os``, **you will need to migrate to the new config key as soon as possible** to continue building your project.

 There are some small differences between ``build.image`` and ``build.os`` that we detail here: